metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 Traffic Steal lets you handle and respond to incoming requests to the pod from your local machine.
 In contrast to Mirroring, with Steal the response to the incoming request is sent by the local process rather than the remote pod.

-First thing we need to establish a connection to the idp so run in a sperate terminal the following command
+First thing we need to establish a connection to the remote idp.
+In a separate terminal, run the following command

 ```bash
 kubectl port-forward svc/example-idp 5556:5556